Women with Diabetes Have More C-sections and Fetal Complications

 As women develop type 2 diabetes (adult onset) during childbearing age, complications during pregnancy are becoming increasingly common.

-The POWER (Project for an Ontario Women's Health Evidence-Based Report) Study "a joint study from St. Michael's Hospital and ICES "is the first in the province to provide a comprehensive overview of women's health in relation to income, education, ethnicity and geography.
-The findings are detailed in the report titled Diabetes-the ninth chapter to be released as part of the study.
-Findings can be used by policymakers and health-care providers to improve access, quality and outcomes of care for Ontario women.
+The POWER (Project for an Ontario Women's Health Evidence-Based Report) Study, a joint study from St. Michael's Hospital and ICES, is the first in the province to provide a comprehensive overview of women's health regarding income, education, ethnicity, and geography.
+The findings are detailed in the report titled Diabetes-the Ninth Chapter to be released as part of the study.
+Policymakers and healthcare providers can use findings to improve Ontario women's access, quality, and care outcomes.
 The POWER Study was funded by Echo: Improving Women's Health in Ontario, an agency of the Ontario Ministry of Health and Long-Term Care.

-"By identifying the provincial variations in diabetes care, the Local Health Integration Networks can now use this data for priority setting, planning and quality improvement activities," says Pat Campbell, CEO, Echo.
-"By implementing interventions at the policy, population health and practice levels we can reduce these regional inequities and improve the health of both men and women with diabetes."
+"By identifying the provincial variations in diabetes care, the Local Health Integration Networks can now use this data for priority setting, planning, and quality improvement activities," says Pat Campbell, CEO of Echo.
+"By implementing interventions at the policy, population health, and practice levels, we can reduce these regional inequities and improve the health of both men and women with diabetes."

-The POWER study, released today, examined the impact of diabetes on Ontarians.
+The POWER study examined the impact of diabetes on Ontarians.
 Key findings include:

 "Diabetes is quickly becoming a worldwide epidemic, owing to a dramatic rise in type 2 diabetes - but most diabetes can be prevented," says Arlene Bierman, a physician at St. Michael's Hospital and principal investigator of the study.
 "We need to focus on preventing or reducing rates of diabetes among young women, one of the most vulnerable groups, and ensure that women who have diabetes get effective treatment," adds Dr. Bierman, also an ICES investigator.